(meth'' il fen' i date)

 What SPECIAL PRECAUTIONS should I follow?

-- tell your doctor and pharmacist if you are allergic to methylphenidate, any other medications, any other skin patches, or any soaps, lotions, cosmetics, or adhesives that are applied to the skin.
+- tell your doctor and pharmacist if you are allergic to methylphenidate, any other medications, any other skin patches, any soaps, lotions, cosmetics, or adhesives that are applied to the skin, or any of the ingredients in methylphenidate patches.
+Ask your pharmacist or check the medication guide for a list of the ingredients.

 - tell your doctor if you are taking a monoamine oxidase (MAO) inhibitor such as isocarboxazid (Marplan), phenelzine (Nardil), tranylcypromine (Parnate), rasagiline (Azilect), or selegiline (Eldepryl, Emsam, Zelapar), or if you have taken one of these medications during the past 14 days.
 Your doctor will probably tell you not to use methylphenidate patches until at least 14 days have passed since you last took an MAO inhibitor.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin); antidepressants such as clomipramine (Anafranil); desipramine (Norpramin) and imipramine (Tofranil); clonidine (Catapres); medications for high blood pressure; medications for seizures such as phenobarbital, phenytoin (Dilantin), and primidone (Mysoline); nonprescription medications used for colds, allergies, or nasal congestion; and selective serotonin reuptake inhibitors (SSRIs) such as citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac, Sarafem), fluvoxamine (Luvox), paroxetine (Paxil), and sertraline (Zoloft).
+Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); antidepressants such as clomipramine (Anafranil), desipramine (Norpramin), and imipramine (Tofranil); medications for high blood pressure; medications for seizures such as phenobarbital, phenytoin (Dilantin), and primidone (Mysoline); nonprescription medications used for colds, allergies, or nasal congestion; steroid medications that are applied to the skin; and selective serotonin reuptake inhibitors (SSRIs) such as citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac, Sarafem), fluvoxamine (Luvox), paroxetine (Paxil), and sertraline (Zoloft).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are using methylphenidate patches.